Tulsa race massacre: Background

 In 1921, Oklahoma had a racially, socially, and politically tense atmosphere.
 The territory of northern Oklahoma had been established for the forced resettlement of Native Americans from the southeast, some of whom had owned slaves.
-The "first Black inhabitants of Indian Territory were those who came as enslaved people with their native owners."
+The slaves were the first black inhabitants of Indian Territory, having been brought in by their native owners.
 Other areas had received many settlers from the South whose families had been slaveholders before the Civil War.
 Oklahoma was admitted as a state on November 16, 1907.
-The newly created state legislature passed racial segregation laws, commonly known as Jim Crow laws, as its first order of business.
-The 1907 Oklahoma Constitution did not call for strict segregation; delegates feared that, should they include such restrictions, U.S. President Theodore Roosevelt would veto the document.
+The newly created state legislature, which had a large Democratic majority, passed racial segregation laws, commonly known as Jim Crow laws, as its first order of business.
+The 1907 Oklahoma Constitution did not call for strict segregation; delegates feared that U.S. President Theodore Roosevelt would veto the document if they included such restrictions.
 Still, the first law passed by the new legislature segregated all rail travel, and voter registration rules effectively disenfranchised non-whites.
 This meant that they were also barred from either serving on juries or serving in local public offices.
 These laws were enforced until they were ruled unconstitutional after the passage of the federal Voting Rights Act of 1965.
 Major cities passed laws that imposed additional restrictions.

-On August 4, 1916, Tulsa passed an ordinance that mandated residential segregation by forbidding members of either race from residing on any block where three-fourths or more of the residents were members of the other race.
+On August 4, 1916, Tulsa passed an ordinance that mandated residential segregation by forbidding members of either race from residing on any block where three-quarters or more of the residents were members of the other race.
 Although the United States Supreme Court declared such an ordinance unconstitutional the following year, Tulsa and many other cities continued to establish and enforce segregation for the next three decades.

-Many servicemen returned to Tulsa following the end of the First World War in 1918, and as they tried to re-enter the labor force, social tensions and white supremacist sentiment increased in cities where job competition was fierce.
+Many servicemen returned to Tulsa following the end of the First World War in 1918.
+As they tried to re-enter the labor force, social tensions and white supremacist sentiment increased in cities where job competition was fierce.
 An economic slump in Northeastern Oklahoma increased the level of unemployment.
-The American Civil War, which ended in 1865, was still in living memory; civil rights for African Americans were lacking.
+The Civil War, which ended in 1865, was still in living memory; civil rights for African Americans were lacking.